Police raid Bahrain Victorious team at Tour de France

-The Bahrain Victorious team competing at the Tour de France said it was raided by French police on the eve of Thursday’s stage.
+The Bahrain Victorious team competing at the Tour de France was raided by French police on the eve of Thursday’s stage as part of a doping investigation, according to judicial and police officials.

-The team said in a statement that riders’ rooms were searched by officers at the hotel it stayed in in the southwestern city of Pau.
+The team confirmed in a statement that riders’ rooms were searched by officers at the hotel it stayed in in the southwestern city of Pau.

+In a statement to The Associated Press, the Marseille prosecutor in charge of the case said a preliminary investigation targeting members of the team was opened on July 3 “for acquisition, transport, possession, import of a substance or method prohibited for use by an athlete without medical justification.”

 Judicial officials in Pau confirmed “judiciary actions” took place at the team hotel, without further details.
-They said the Marseille prosecutor was in charge of the investigation.
-The Marseille prosecutor’s office did not immediately respond to a request for comments from The Associated Press.

-About 25 officers from a special public health unit (OCLAESP) were involved in the search as part of the operation carried out by French authorities, according to police.
+About 25 officers from a special public health unit (OCLAESP) in charge of the case were involved in the search, according to police.

 “Despite being unaware of the investigation reasons, the team was also requested to provide all training files which were compiled and presented to the officers as requested,” the team said.